-Combining stunning beaches, historical sites and exciting party vibes, a holiday to Rhodes has it all.
+Combining stunning beaches, historical sites, and exciting party vibes, a holiday to Rhodes has it all.
 Popular beach resorts include Kolymbia on the east coast and Ixia on the northwest, with plenty of restaurants, bars and shops on offer.
-The perfect island holidays packed with glorious sunshine, white sandy beaches, walks along the coastline and ancient ruins and remnants from the occupation by the Knights of St. John during the Crusades.
-Rhodes most notable beaches are Ladiko, Tsambika and Ladiko, which make up our top three favourite beaches on the island.
+The perfect island holidays are packed with glorious sunshine, white sandy beaches, walks along the coastline, and ancient ruins and remnants from the occupation by the Knights of St. John during the Crusades.
+Rhodes’ most notable beaches are Ladiko, Tsambika, and Ladiko, which make up our top three favourite beaches on the island.

-We recommend that you hire a car or hop on one of Rhodes many buses and take a trip from north to south, and explore the medieval towns of Lindos and Faliraki.
+We recommend that you hire a car or hop on one of Rhodes’s many buses and take a trip from north to south, and explore the medieval towns of Lindos and Faliraki.

 6 – Mykonos

-Mykonos boasts crystal clear waters, perfect spots for swimming and snorkelling experiences.
-Paradise is the island’s most popular beach for parties, Psaroú is the most family friendly destination and Kalafátis is perfect for water sport lovers.
+Mykonos boasts crystal clear waters and perfect spots for swimming and snorkelling experiences.
+Paradise is the island’s most popular beach for parties, Psaroú is the most family-friendly destination and Kalafátis is perfect for water sport lovers.